 - It also helps in reducing high fever

-- It helps with pains caused post surgery
+- It helps with pains caused by post-surgery

 - It can also be used to cure headaches

 Although the medicine can be used to treat the symptoms of inflammation and pain it does not cure the underlying condition.
-Brufen is added in some medications, for example, to create a remedy for cold and flu.
+Brufen is added to some medications, for example, to create a remedy for colds and flu.

 Side Effects of Brufen

-Like any other medication, Brufen can cause also cause some side effects, some are common some may be rare and see a very rare.
+Like any other medication, Brufen can cause also cause some side effects, some are common some may be rare, and see are very rare.
 Common side effects may include:

 - Stomach or intestinal pains